parth166/reading_interventions/README.md

 The repository is organized into different directories and files for efficient management:

 ├── classes
+micro-intervention/
+├── classes/                    # Contains class definitions
-│   ├── intervention.py        # Class definition for intervention-related data
+│   ├── intervention.py         # Defines the Intervention class for intervention data
-│   ├── student.py             # Class definition for a student enrolled on the Amira platform │   └── word.py                # Class definition for a word and its properties
+│   ├── student.py              # Defines the Student class for a student profile
+│   └── word.py                 # Defines the Word class and its properties
-├── dataset
-│   ├── passage.txt            # List of passages for the given study
-│   ├── students.json          # Sample ~ synthetically generated student data
+├── dataset/                    # Contains the dataset files used for intervention creation │   ├── passage.txt             # List of passages used in the study │   ├── students.json           # Sample synthetic student data
-│   └── words.csv              # Extracted set of words from passage.txt
+│   └── words.csv               # Extracted set of words from the passage
-├── intervention_components
+├── intervention_components/    # Contains prompt templates and components
 │   ├── template.txt            # Prompt template for the generative AI model
-│   └── emotional_tones.txt    # Template for extracting different pronunciations based on context
+│   └── emotional_tones.txt     # Template for generating emotional tone-based variations
-├── gpt.py                     # Wrapper for OpenAI's GPT-3/4 API calls
+├── gpt.py                      # Wrapper for OpenAI API integration
 ├── main.py                     # Main script to create interventions for students ├── utils.py                    # Helper functions for data extraction and intervention generation └── requirements.txt            # List of dependencies for the project

 # Installation and Setup